dnkrtz/intralattice/README.md

 ## Motivation

-The freedom of form enabled by 3D printing allows us to integrate new orders of complexity into designs.
+The freedom of form enabled by 3D printing allows integration of new orders of complexity into designs.
 Lattice structures can be used as a means of

   + Volume reduction (i.e. minimize weight)
   + Increase of surface area (i.e. maximize heat transfer)